DirectedF/NC_data/README.md

   - &lt;<username&gt;>
   - &lt;<password&gt;>

-## MySQL
+### MySQL
 used to store and to manipulate data.
-The schemas with tables are stored in this repository.
-This database is structured:
+The database installation scripts, with data, and its structure is within:
 ### ncdata.sql.zip:
 - **ncfin\\** \[state financial data\]
   - **acfr** \[Annual Comprehensive Financial Report 2014-2023\]